12.1. Overview and Key Concepts

 ERROR: cannot update table "tbl" because it does not have a replica identity and publishes updates

-PostgreSQL provides four modes for Replica Identity, which can be configured on a per-table basis:
+PostgreSQL provides four Replica Identity modes, which are configurable on a per-table basis:

 12.1.3.2.
 Configuration and Verification

-The Replica Identity is configured using the ALTER TABLE … REPLICA IDENTITY command.
-When a Primary Key is created, the mode is automatically set to DEFAULT.
+The ALTER TABLE … REPLICA IDENTITY command configures the Replica Identity.
+When a Primary Key is created, the system automatically sets the mode to DEFAULT.

 Example: Specifying a unique index